ichibsah/AddOns/GTFO/ReadMe.txt

 * Added SL spells for Theater of Pain
 * Added SL spells for The Necrotic Wake
 * Added SL spells for De Other Side

+4.56.1
+* Added Battle for Azeroth spells (world)
+* Added BFA spells for Ny'alotha, the Waking City

+4.56.2
+* Updated for patch 9.0